royalapplications/docs/src/r2023/royalts/getting-started/panels-and-tabs.md

 By default, the [Navigation panel](xref:royalts_ui_panels#-navigation) is docked to the left edge of the main window and the Dashboard panel is tabbed to the tab bar.
 Other panels are available through the ribbon, on the **View** tab.
 Panels can be docked to one side of the main window.
 A docking guide appears when you drag a panel to another location.
 This guide helps you to re-dock the panel on one of the four sides of the main window.

+> [!Note]
+> In order to dock Terminal connections based on the PuTTY plugin, please hold the **SHIFT** key while dragging the panel to your desired location.

 ![](~/images/RoyalTS/GettingStarted/PanelsAndTabs_01.png)

 ### Auto Hide